-When visiting or shifting to the United States, it is essential to be aware of and respect the country’s laws, customs, and traditions.
-While the U.S. is a diverse and welcoming nation, some specific actions and behaviors are considered inappropriate or offensive.
+Every country has a unique culture and customs; the United States is no exception.
+When visiting or moving to the US, being aware of and respecting the country’s laws, customs, and traditions is important.
+While the US is a diverse and welcoming nation, some specific actions and behaviors are considered inappropriate or offensive.

 1. Don’t Ever Get A Payday Loan

 Payday loans are unsecured cash loans with very high-interest rates.
 You will end up paying as much as 400% annually.
 Someone shared, “Are these still legal in the states?
 I got stuck in the loop for nearly 2 years in my early 20s, and the only thing that saved my ass was that the laws on payday loans changed in Canada.”

 “I got trapped in the loop in my late teens/early 20’s.
 Eventually, I realized what a mistake it was.
 I would take out $15 or $20 less each time until I could comfortably not take one anymore.
 So dumb.” shared another.